GaussNav: Gaussian Splatting for Visual Navigation: Experiments

-\textbf{Mod-IIN.} Mod-IIN \cite{krantz2023navigating} presents a decomposition of the IIN task into four sub-tasks: exploration, goal instance re-identification, goal localization, and local navigation.
+\textbf{State-of-the-art Methods in IIN.} For fair comparison, We evaluate the performance of previous state-of-the-art methods \cite{krantz2023navigating, lei2024instanceaware} on the IIN task using two types of map representations: episodic map and scene-specific map. \textit{Mod-IIN} \cite{krantz2023navigating} decomposes the IIN task into exploration, goal instance re-identification, goal localization, and local navigation.
 This method utilizes feature matching to re-identify the goal instance within the egocentric vision and projects the matched features onto a map to localize the goal.
 Each sub-task is addressed using off-the-shelf components that do not require any fine-tuning.
-It achieves a Success of 0.561 and SPL of 0.233 (row 4 in \cref{tab:main}).

-\textbf{IEVE.} The IEVE approach \cite{lei2024instanceaware} is inspired by the human heuristic of ``getting closer to confirm'' when attempting to distinguish objects from a distance.
-IEVE adopts a modular architecture that enables dynamic switching between exploration, verification, and exploitation actions.
-This flexibility empowers the agent to make informed decisions tailored to varying circumstances.
-Results demonstrate that IEVE, when integrated with Mask RCNN \cite{he2017mask}, achieves Success of 0.684 and an SPL of 0.241, as well as Success of 0.702 and SPL of 0.252 (rows 5 and 6 in \cref{tab:main}) when using InternImage \cite{wang2023internimage}.
+\textit{IEVE} \cite{lei2024instanceaware} employs a modular architecture that dynamically switches between exploration, verification, and exploitation actions.
+This flexibility empowers the agent to make informed decisions tailored to varying circumstances. \textit{Mod-IIN} and \textit{IEVE} both demonstrate exceptional performance on the IIN task.
+We also implement the scene-specific map representation in these methods for a fair comparison with GaussNav.
+As shown in \Cref{tab:main}, GaussNav demonstrates a significant performance advantage over all methods.
+It significantly surpasses all existing models in terms of SPL by a huge margin of 0.231 (last 2 rows in \Cref{tab:main}).
+This result indicates that our Semantic Gaussian map, by preserving the intricate texture details of objects in the scene, enables the agent to directly locate the target object based on the goal image without the need for additional verification.

-\textbf{GaussNav (ours).} GaussNav demonstrates a significant performance advantage over all baseline models (row 7 in \cref{tab:main}).
-It significantly surpasses all existing models in terms of SPL by a huge margin of 0.326 (rows 6 and 7 in \cref{tab:main}).
-We attribute the superior performance of our method to the direct mapping from goal image to goal position, thereby facilitating efficient navigation without additional exploration.
-In its initial episode within a new scene, agent explores and construct the Semantic Gaussian of the scene.
-Semantic Gaussian enables agent to efficiently and accurately locate the goal's location in following episodes.
+We attribute the superior performance to the novel map representation of Semantic Gaussian, allowing agent to directly ground goal target without additional exploration or verification, as evidenced by \Cref{fig:trajectory}.
+Unlike previous widely-used BEV map representation, our Semantic Gaussian can allow agent to query Gaussian through semantic label input and render descriptive images of an object instance.
+Therefore, our GaussNav does not require explicit verification of potential object candidates, unlike BEV map-based approaches.
+Instead, it selects the most probable candidate from a multitude of possibilities and navigates towards it directly.